 As Facebook becomes more and more popular as an advertising tool, less traditional companies are taking notice.
 We receive many inquiries from Mortgage Brokers about Facebook ads in large part because we have published quite a bit of content about Facebook Ads and Realtors.

-In this post, however, we want to share a case study about a Mortgage Broker client and how Facebook worked for him to deliver leads and an amazing cost per lead.
+In this post, however, we want to share part of a case study about a Mortgage Broker client and how Facebook worked for him to deliver leads and an amazing cost per lead.

 A mortgage broker came to us because he had read about some of our prior work with Facebook ads for Realtors, and thought it would work for him as well but he was not sure how.
 We told him we should start running ads to his specific target audience in his geographic area about applying for a mortgage loan.
 He was a bit wary about it, but agreed, and gave us a landing page on his website to send the traffic generated by the ad.